 My father lived in senior apartment living in the last few years of his life.
 He had never lived in an apartment before, but we found he was really quite comfortable there.

 His small home was in government subsidized senior apartments.
 We were worried about his move there, but it is what he chose.
 In the end, we both loved him being there -- safe and secure!

 Although apartment living for retirees can be tight, there are many creative ways to make it feel more like home.
 You can pack all the love that a home has to offer into a much smaller space.

 There is so much you can do!
 Make that small space your personal sanctuary.
-Get ideas from magazines, then find items at garage sales and swap meets, if you are low on cash -- you can do this!
+Get ideas from books and magazines, then find items at garage sales and swap meets, if you are low on cash -- you can do this!

 While there are many things you can do without in the kitchen when apartment living, some things are just a pure necessity.
 Utilizing every ounce of space in an apartment kitchen takes some creativity.

 Using built-ins – If your apartment does not have built-ins, ask the landlord if you can work with him or her and have them installed.
 A built-in set of shelves hovering over an enclosed cabinet will give you tons of storage space.
 The built-in is built directly into the wall and does not take up precious floor space.